Fall Prediction for Bipedal Robots: The Standing Phase: Conclusion

 In conclusion, this paper aimed to develop an effective fall prediction algorithm for the bipedal robot Digit, considering abrupt, incipient, and intermittent faults while accurately predicting lead time.
 While a regression approach faces challenges due to data imbalance, we propose a comprehensive algorithm comprising a critical fault classifier, lead time classifier, and lead time regressor.

 Our evaluation, based on simulation and hardware data, demonstrates the effectiveness of each component.
-The critical fault classifier achieves a 0 false positive rate, detecting faults with a minimum lead time of 1.6s and a maximum response time of 0.4s.
-The lead time classifier exhibits an accuracy of up to 0.97 for data-rich ranges, and the lead time regressor accurately predicts lead times within a 0.13s difference in simulation data.
+The critical fault classifier achieves a 0 false positive rate, detecting faults with a minimum average lead time of 1.52s and a maximum average response time of 0.44s for simulation data.
+When evaluated on hardware data, a 0.55s time discrepancy in the average lead time was noted compared to simulation.
+This variance is attributed to differing force profiles in hardware.
+The lead time classifier exhibits an accuracy of up to 1.0 for data-rich ranges, and the lead time regressor accurately predicts lead times within a 0.09s difference in simulation data.

-Assessing the entire algorithm, we observed a negligible 0.16s difference between predicted and actual lead times in simulation.
-In hardware evaluation, where true lead times were unknown, a 0.52s lead time discrepancy was noted compared to simulation.
-This variance may be attributed to factors like differing force profiles in hardware.
-Nevertheless, given our algorithm's performance across diverse datasets and the successful prediction of fall events in bipedal robots, we can conclude that our objective has been achieved.
-Future work involves implementing this algorithm online on Digit.
+Assessing the entire algorithm, we observed a negligible 0.02s difference between average predicted and true lead times in simulation.
+In hardware evaluation, where true lead times were unknown, only a 0.12s difference in lead time was noted when compared to simulation.
+Given our algorithm's performance across diverse datasets and the successful prediction of fall events in bipedal robots, we can conclude that our objective has been achieved.

+After submission for review, we implemented the algorithm online on hardware and simulation.
+Preliminary results show successful detection of critical faults introduced by applying forces in various directions to the torso and other links.

 \textbf{Acknowledgements:} Funding for M.E.
-Mungai was provided in part by Rackham Merit Fellowship and in part by NSF Award No.~1808051.
+Mungai was provided in part by a Rackham Merit Fellowship and in part by NSF Award No.~1808051.
 Funding for J. Grizzle was provided by NSF Award No.~1808051.
 M.E.
 Mungai thanks Prof. Maani Ghaffari for useful discussions, and Grant Gibson for helpful advice and assistance in experiments.